Carson Kelly Player Props: Diamondbacks vs. Reds

 Carson Kelly At The Plate

-- Kelly has a double, a home run and two walks while hitting .182.
+- Kelly is hitting .175 with a double, a home run and two walks.

-- Kelly has picked up a hit in seven of 18 games this year, with multiple hits three times.
+- In 36.8% of his games this year (seven of 19), Kelly has picked up at least one hit, and in three of those games (15.8%) he recorded at least two.

 - He has homered in one game this year.

-- Kelly has driven in a run in four games this season (22.2%), including one multiple-RBI game.
+- In four games this season, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored in three of 18 games so far this season.
+- He has scored in three games this year (15.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.